 The Early Years Foundation Stage is the period of education from birth to 5 years.
-At Blessed Sacrament School, it begins in the Nursery class and ends in Reception.There is a strong emphasis on learning through play, both child initiated and planned play.
+It begins in the Nursery class and ends in Reception.There is a strong emphasis on learning through play, both child initiated and planned play.

 The curriculum is delivered through a combination of whole class activities, adult led focused activities and child initiated activities.

 The new EYFS framework has a stronger emphasis on the three prime areas which are most essential for children’s healthy development.
 These three areas are: communication and language; physical; and personal, social and emotional development.

 Listening and attention: children listen attentively in a range of situations.
 They listen to stories, accurately anticipating key events and respond to what they hear with relevant comments, questions or actions.
 They give their attention to what others say and respond appropriately, while engaged in another activity.

 Understanding: children follow instructions involving several ideas or actions.
 They answer ‘how’ and ‘why’ questions about their experiences and in response to stories or events.

 Speaking: children express themselves effectively, showing awareness of listeners’ needs.
 They use past, present and future forms accurately when talking about events that have happened or are to happen in the future.
 They develop their own narratives and explanations by connecting ideas or events.

 Moving and handling: children show good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 They handle equipment and tools effectively, including pencils for writing.

 Health and self-care: children know the importance for good health of physical exercise, and a healthy diet, and talk about ways to keep healthy and safe.
 They manage their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.